Johnny Winter: Johnny Winter And

 In 1970, when his brother Edgar released a solo album Entrance and formed Edgar Winter's White Trash, an R&B/jazz-rock group, the original trio disbanded.
 Johnny Winter then formed a new band with the remnants of the McCoys—guitarist Rick Derringer, bassist Randy Jo Hobbs, and drummer Randy Z (who was Derringer's brother, their family name being Zehringer).
 Originally to be called "Johnny Winter and the McCoys", the name was shortened to "Johnny Winter And", which was also the name of their first album.
 The album included Derringer's "Rock and Roll, Hoochie Koo" and signaled a more rock-oriented direction for Winter.
 When Johnny Winter And began to tour, Randy Z was replaced with drummer Bobby Caldwell.
 Their mixture of the new rock songs with Winter's blues songs was captured on the live album Live Johnny Winter And.
 It included a new performance of "It's My Own Fault", the song which brought Winter to the attention of Columbia Records.

 Winter's momentum was throttled when he sank into heroin addiction during the Johnny Winter And days.
 After he sought treatment for and recovered from the addiction, Winter was put in front of the music press by manager Steve Paul to discuss the addiction candidly.
 By 1973, he returned to the music scene with the release of Still Alive and Well, a basic blend of blues and hard rock, whose title track was written by Rick Derringer.
 His comeback concert at Long Island, New York's Nassau Coliseum featured the "And" line-up minus Rick Derringer and Bobby Caldwell.
-Also performing on stage was Johnny's wife Susie.
+Also performing on stage was Winter's wife Susie.
 Saints & Sinners and John Dawson Winter III, two albums released in 1974, continue in the same direction.
-In 1975, Johnny returned to Bogalusa, Louisiana, to produce an album for Thunderhead, a Southern rock band which included Pat Rush and Bobby "T" Torello, who would later play with Winter.
+In 1975, Winter returned to Bogalusa, Louisiana, to produce an album for Thunderhead, a Southern rock band which included Pat Rush and Bobby "T" Torello, who would later play with Winter.
 A second live Winter album, Captured Live!, was released in 1976 and features an extended performance of "Highway 61 Revisited".